RogerBaklund/buffer-tree/README.md

 Note that the first example is very different from the others.
 The buffer class is very generic, it does not need to contain strings as values.
 However the __toString() method will automatically cast each content member to a string.
-This means you can use objects as data items, as long as they can be cast to strings, i.e. they have a __toString() method.
+This means you can use any scalars and even objects as data items, as long as they can be cast to strings, i.e. they have a __toString() method.